brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ### Summary: *constants/index.js*

-* Nothing special happening here, just defining some constants so they can be reused throughout the app easily
+* Nothing special happening here, we are just defining some constants so they can be reused throughout the app easily.

 ***